-Subject Provision of medical care for volunteer staff and participants in the Seabees Leadership Program Statement of Policy Oversight for routine medical care for volunteer staff is the personal responsibility of the individual.
-As adults, participants in the Seabees program strive for independence and will manage their own health care when possible.
-The Medical Office staff is available to support the Seabees with their daily healthcare needs and are available to provide initial assessment and management of any new health concern that arises during a camp or program.
-Purpose To provide direction to the volunteer staff and Seabees regarding routine medical care.
-Guidelines Routine medical care includes assessment and management of healthcare concerns that are appropriate to the capabilities of the camp's medical team and camp setting and falls within the medical staff member's scope of practice.
-A Medical office space will be established for all in-person camps.
-Routine medications/equipment and limited emergency equipment/medications will be available in the medical office.
-In addition, medical supplies and routine medications such as Acetaminophen, Diphenhydramine, etc. will be carried by the medical staff member in their medical bag.
-Volunteer Staff Volunteer Staff are expected to manage their routine healthcare needs independently but may seek guidance from the medical staff if a new health concern occurs.
-Depending on the presenting medical concern, the medical team may choose to offer routine medical intervention or request that the volunteer staff contact their primary healthcare provider or present to a local healthcare center for treatment.
-In some circumstances, the care that may be required is unavailable at the camp site - i.e. a staff member steps on a dirty nail and the last tetanus shot was given more than 5 years ago.
-Volunteer staff are expected to provide their own personal medications, including OTC medications, for the duration of the camp session.
-The exception to this is prn medications that are kept as part of camp's "stock medications."
-Seabees Leadership Program Participants As adults, participants in the Seabees program strive for independence and will manage their own care needs, including taking their medications.
-The facilitators for the Seabees program will provide oversight, guidance, and direction for the Seabees.
-The medical staff is available to support the Seabees with their healthcare needs if required, and are available to provide initial assessment and management of any new healthcare concerns that arise during a camp.
-The medi
+Statement of PolicyOversight individual manage to the Seable and manaPurposeTo providGuidelines• Re th arr • A m av su thVolunteer • Volunteer t for routine medical care for volunteer staff is the personal responsibility of the al. As adults, participants in the Seabees program strive for independence and will their own health care when possible.
+The Medical Office staff is available to support ees with their daily healthcare needs and are available to provide initial assessment agement of any new health concern that arises during a camp or program.
+The direction to the volunteer staff and Seabees regarding routine medical care.
+Routine medical care includes assessment and management of healthcare concerns hat are appropriate to the capabilities of the camp's medical team and camp setting nd falls within the medical staff member's scope of practice.
+Medical office space will be established for all in-person camps.
+Routine nedications/equipment and limited emergency equipment/medications will be Guidelines • Ro th ar • A m av su m Volunteer • Volunteer Routine medical care includes assessment and management of healthcare concerns hat are appropriate to the capabilities of the camp's medical team and camp setting nd falls within the medical staff member's scope of practice.
+Medical office space will be established for all in-person camps.
+Routine medications/equipment and limited emergency equipment/medications will be th ar • A m av su su m Volunteer • Vo hat are appropriate to the capabilities of the camp's medical team and camp setting nd falls within the medical staff member's scope of practice.
+Medical office space will be established for all in-person camps.
+Routine nedications/equipment and limited emergency equipment/medications will be D rc he ci st ye • Ve O m Seabees I • As m th • Th re vailable in the medical office.
+In addition, medical supplies and routine medications uch as Acetaminophen, Diphenhydramine, etc. will be carried by the medical staff nember in their medical bag. r Staff /olunteer staff are expected to manage their routine healthcare needs independently ut may seek guidance from the medical staff if a new health concern occurs.
+Depending on the presenting medical concern, the medical team may choose to offer outine medical intervention or request that the volunteer staff contact their primary eealthcare provider or present to a local healthcare center for treatment.
+In some ircumstances, the care that may be required is unavailable at the camp site - i.e. a taff member steps on a dirty nail and the last tetanus shot was given more than 5 ears ago. /olunteer staff are expected to provide their own personal medications, including DTC medications, for the duration of the camp session.
+The exception to this is prn nedications that are kept as part of camp's "stock medications."
+Leadership Program Participants is adults, participants in the Seabees program strive for independence and will nanage their own care needs, including taking their medications.
+The facilitators for he Seabees program will provide oversight, guidance, and direction for the Seabees.
+The medical staff is available to support the Seabees with their healthcare needs if equired, and are available to provide initial assessment and management of any new realthcare concerns that arise during a camp.

-Routine Medical Care Routine Medical Care
+Routine Medical Care